panoskorovesis/gap-text2sql/README.md

 You then get the inference results and evaluation results in the paths:`ie_dirs/bart_run_1_true_1-step41000.infer` and `ie_dirs/bart_run_1_true_1-step41000.eval`.

 ## Training
+Execute if it is really necessary, if you want to fine-tune the model, this will take a long time... some days.
+But if you have a good machine available and want to see different checkpoints in the logdir, do it.

 ```bash
 python run.py train experiments/spider-configs/gap-run.jsonnet